martindstone/pagerduty-cli/README.md

   $ pd schedule:show

 OPTIONS
   -h, --help             show CLI help
   -i, --id=id            Show the schedule with this ID.
   -n, --name=name        Show the schedule with this name.
-  --debug
-  --since=since    The start of the date range over which you want to search.
+  -u, --useauth=useauth  Use the saved REST API token with this alias --debug                Print REST API call debug logs --since=since          The start of the date range over which you want to search.
   --until=until          The end of the date range over which you want to search.
 ```

 _See code: [src/commands/schedule/show.ts](https://github.com/martindstone/pagerduty-cli/blob/v0.0.72/src/commands/schedule/show.ts)_